hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 <div class="footdef"><sup><a id="fn.7" name="fn.7" class="footnum"
 href="#fnr.7">Footnote 7</a></sup> <p class="footpara">
-Presumably, it involves the new factor our deterministic jitter introduces: the fact that the high and low frequency processes are initially in phase.
+Presumably, it involves the new factor our deterministic jitter introduces: the jitter and choice oscillations are initially in phase.
-This perhaps induces correlations which take longer to wash out for larger jitters.
+But I don't know why the effect increases linearly in $\ell$.
-But if anyone knows more about why this is happening, please leave a comment!
+If anyone knows more about why this is happening, please leave a comment!
 </p></div>

 ---